rixx/books.rixx.de/data/reviews/j-r-r-tolkien/the-lord-of-the-rings/index.md

   isbn13: null
   pages: '1216'
   publication_year: '1955'
-  slug: the-lord-of-the-rings
   spine_color: '#2d485b'
   tags:
   - fantasy
   title: The Lord of the Rings
 plan:
   date_added: 2021-01-12
-review:
-  date_read:
-  - 2001-05-01
-  rating: 4
 related_books:
 - book: j-r-r-tolkien/the-hobbit
-  text: The Hobbit is a much easier read, arguably strictly better, and certainly more entertaining.
+  text: The Hobbit is a much easier read, arguably strictly better, and certainly
+    more entertaining.
 - book: j-r-r-tolkien/the-silmarillion
-  text: The Silmarillion is incredibly dry and boring, unless you're already deep down the fandom rabbithole.
+  text: The Silmarillion is incredibly dry and boring, unless you're already deep
+    down the fandom rabbithole.
 - book: hope-mirrlees/lud-in-the-mist
   text: A wildly different fantasy book, but also very early, even predating Tolkien's.
+review:
+  date_read:
+  - 2001-05-01
+  rating: 4
 ---

 What can I say about this book that hasn't been said yet?
 Maybe this: I read it when I was nine, all in one go.
 I was